 Featured Writing Projects

 A late 2015 feature in the Guardian about how the effort to save 4.7 million people from smoke inhalation-related deaths annually is slowly warming up to solar cooking as an option, and one solar startup that hopes to lead that effort.
-Read my analysis here at the Guardian website.
+Read here at the Guardian website.

 Exposed: greenwash in the world's greenest country